inferno986return/python-pcep/Module2.md

 `4`

+This is despite the PEMDAS order being addition first and then subtraction.
+Brackets `()` can be used to force a particular order if that is required.

 ### Three ways to divide – Division `/`, floor division `//` and modulo `%`

 Python has three built-in forms of division: